backdrop-contrib/slick/README.txt

-  o Fade option with slideToShow > 1 will screw up. o variableWidth ignores slidesToShow. o Too much centerPadding at small device affects slidesToShow. o The arrows visibility misbehaves with responsive options since v1.5.3-1.5.8
+  o Fade option with slideToShow > 1 will screw up. o variableWidth ignores slidesToShow. o Too much centerPadding at small device affects slidesToShow.
-    You can downgrade to v.1.5.2 to solve it.
-However if downgrading is not an option, use the following CSS globally:
-    .slick-prev, .slick-next { display: none; }
-    Or better use CSS mediaqueries to control its visibilty.
-    The library will display it with inline style (display: inline-block;) where required.

 UNKNOWN ISSUES